daddel80/notepadpp-multireplace/README.md

   - **Filters:** Space-separated list of patterns to include or exclude files and folders.
   - **In Subfolders:** Recursively include all subdirectories.
   - **In Hidden Files:** Include hidden files and folders.
+- **Debug Mode** — Runs a simulation of the replacement to inspect variables without modifying the document.
+See [Debug Mode](#debug-mode) for details.

 **Filter Syntax**